The Best Cosmetic Surgery Procedures For Men

 A popular option for male breast reduction is gynecomastia surgery which removes fat and sometimes skin in order to create a sleek and contoured chest area.

-The recovery time for this procedure is usually within two to three weeks and the average cost of gynecomastia surgery is between $3,500 and $4,000, according to the American Society of Plastic Surgeons,
+The recovery time for this procedure is usually around two to three weeks and the average cost of gynecomastia surgery is between $3,500 and $4,000, according to the ASPS.

 Many men feel insecure about the size and shape of their genitals and some seek cosmetic surgery to help.
 “Rejuvenation of the genital area using the Priapus Shot® (P-Shot®) or fillers for the penis area are among the most popular procedures for men," according to Dr. Emer.